-Stocks wrapping a solid month
+Stocks notch best month since June

 |NASDAQ COMPOSITE INDEX

-Even so, November has been a solid one for investors, with all three of the major market averages registering monthly gains of between 4 percent and nearly 5 percent for the Nasdaq Composite.
+But the real story is the monthly action.
+November is the best month for stocks since June.
+With all three of the major market indexes registering monthly gains of 4 percent or more.

+U.S. stocks broke multiple records during the past four weeks, with the blue-chip Dow Jones Industrial Average topping 28,000 for the first time in its history.

+With the holiday shopping season well underway, investors are focusing on retail stocks.

 10 TOP BLACK FRIDAY DEALS AND HOW TO FIND EM

-Companies including Walmart and Amazon are in focus, as well as Target which rolled out new deals on Friday, including a jump start to cyber week.

 And Costco, amid retail crunch time, saw its website malfunction.
-A message on the site read:

-"The website is currently experiencing longer than normal response times.
+A message on the site read: "The website is currently experiencing longer than normal response times.
 Please note that all Thanksgiving Day-only promotions have been extended into Friday, November 29th, WHILE SUPPLIES LAST.
 We apologize for any inconvenience."

+Warren Buffett is making headlines, too.
+The Oracle of Omaha reportedly lost a bid for Tech Data to private equity firm Apollo Global Management, which offered $145 per share, valuing the company at $5.14 billion.

 |Ticker